Application Page, Project Designer (Visual Basic)

 Make single instance application

 Select this check box to prevent users from running multiple instances of the application.
-The default setting for this check box is cleared.
-This setting allows multiple instances of the application to be run.
+The default setting for this check box is cleared, which allows multiple instances of the application to be run.
+For more information, see the StartupNextInstance event.

 Save My.Settings on Shutdown